noiseprotocol/noise_spec/noise.md

 static public keys and payloads.

 To provide a rigorous description we introduce the notion of a `HandshakeState` object.
-A `HandshakeState` contains DH variables and a `cipherstate`.
+A `HandshakeState` extends a `SymmetricHandshakeState` with DH variables.

-To execute a Noise protocol you `Initialize()` a `HandshakeState`, then call `WriteHandshakeMessage()` and `ReadHandshakeMessage()` using successive descriptors from a handshake pattern until the handshake is complete.
+To execute a Noise protocol you `Initialize()` a `HandshakeState`, then call `WriteHandshakeMessage()` and `ReadHandshakeMessage()` using successive descriptors from a handshake pattern.
 If a decryption error occurs the handshake has failed and the `HandshakeState` is deleted without sending further messages.

-Processing the final handshake message returns two `cipherstate` objects, the first for encrypting transport messages from initiator to responder, and the second for messages in the other direction.
-Transport messages can be encrypted and decrypted by calling `cipherstate.Encrypt()` and `cipherstate.Decrypt()`.
+Processing the final handshake message returns two `CipherState` objects, the first for encrypting transport messages from initiator to responder, and the second for messages in the other direction.
+Transport messages are encrypted and decrypted by calling `EncryptAndIncrement()` and `DecryptAndIncrement()` with zero-length associated data.

 3.4.
 The `HandshakeState` object